 In 2005 it became mandatory for everyone over 14 in the Netherlands to carry proof of identity at all times.
 The introduction of the law was controversial and caused particular consternation amongst law-abiding old ladies who had neither passports nor driving licenses (they had to get themselves Dutch ID cards).
 In fact the last time the country had such strict ID laws was during WW2.

 For compliance, acceptable forms of ID are a passport, Dutch residence permit card, EU/EEA driving license or EU/EEA ID card.
 Copies of ID are not valid, the original must be shown.
 If you cannot produce such a document when asked by a police officer, public transport ticket inspector or certain other public officials you risk a fine of at least €60.

 If you have held a temporary resident permit for a minimum of 5 consecutive years and still hold a valid residence permit you can apply for permanent residency.
 You will need to speak Dutch and complete the Civic Integration exam.
 Note that the permanent residency is valid 5 years and needs to be renewed.
 Permanent residents are free to work without a work permit.

-Those with permanent residency who have lived in Netherlands for an uninterrupted period of 5 years qualify to apply for Dutch citizenship.
+Those with permanent residency who have lived in the Netherlands for an uninterrupted period of 5 years qualify to apply for Dutch citizenship.
 For those married to Dutch partners, a residency period of 3 years is required.
-You may have to renounce your previous citizenship as the Netherlands does not allow dual nationality.
+You may have to renounce your previous citizenship as the Netherlands only allows dual nationality in limited cases.
 On acceptance you will have to attend a citizenship ceremony and swear an oath of allegiance to the Netherlands.

 Please note, unfortunately we cannot answer individual questions on immigration issues.
 Regulations are subject to change.
-For the latest info check the official Dutch government immigration service (ind.nl).
+For the latest information check the official Dutch government immigration service (ind.nl).
 Alternatively consult an immigration lawyer.